 Disney is one of the most recognizable brands in the world.
-Whether it’s through their animated features, theme parks, Marvel movies, Star Wars films or their many video games, Disney is known to everyone around the globe.
-Their presence has had a viable and undeniable impact around the world, and mere mention brings feelings of joy to a lot of people.
+Whether it’s through their animated features, theme parks, Marvel movies, Star Wars films, or many video games, Disney is known to everyone around the globe.
+Their presence has had a viable and undeniable impact worldwide, and mere mention brings feelings of joy to a lot of people.

 Their impact is so powerful that they even influence the thriving world of design.
 One of the areas that they have affected is the typography culture.

-There are a lot of Disney fonts available.
-These free fonts can be used in Word, Powerpoint, Adobe Photoshop, Adobe Illustrator, Adobe InDesign, Sketch, and any other editor you can think of.
-Here are several of the best free Disney fonts that every designer and typesetter should keep in their typographical toolbox:
+There are a lot of free Disney fonts available.
+These free fonts can be used in Word, PowerPoint, Photoshop, Illustrator, InDesign, Figma, or any other editor you can think of.
+Here are fifteen of the best free Disney fonts that every designer and typesetter should keep in their typographical toolbox.

 Mickey Ears is another Disney font that pays tribute to the world’s most famous and lovable mouse.
 This font is rather simple.
 Bold and wide letters that convey wonder are encased in a shell that resembles Mickey Mouse’s head and ears.

 While this isn’t as versatile as the other fonts compiled in this collection, it will certainly be of good use when it comes to Disney-themed birthday parties.

 Maleficent is one of the first great villains of the Disney animated movies, and it’s only right that she gets her own Disney font.
 The Malefic font is elegant and thin but sharp and powerful as the character it takes its name from.